Reborn: Part 2

 “Oh, I’m sure you do.
 Just like I’m sure if they’d won, you’d say ‘such a tragedy, but now the cult has a new thorium mine; at least some good came out of it,’ before carrying on your merry way.”

 Airn turned, her voice sad.
 “And what would you allow, Rishard?
 What tragedies would you accept, if it meant the survival of your friends and family?
-How many ratfolk nests burned, Robot legions destroyed, how many Protectorate forces would you see bleeding on the dirt so you could live in ‘freedom’?
-So that you can live at all?”
+How many ratfolk nests burned, Robot legions destroyed, how many Protectorate forces would you see bleeding on the dirt so you could live in ‘freedom?’
+So that you can live at all?
+There is not a being in this sector who will not embrace the most horrid atrocity so long as it means survival!”

 “Ri…Rishard!”
-It was a strangled gasp.
-Airn turned to see Shen stagger.
-Blood sprayed from his mouth as he collapsed to the stone floor.
+Shen gave a strangled gasp.
+Airn turned to see him stagger, blood spraying from his mouth as he collapsed to the stone floor.
 Behind him loomed a dark silhouette of something sharp and fast.

 “Shen!”
 Rishard cried out as he turned his las-digger towards the suddenly moving shadow.
 It was serpentine in its litheness, with little more than an upper torso and two long horrifying limbs that cut and carved through the dusty air.
 Thin beams of heat hissed from the digger as Rishard struggled to hit the strange shape.